Voluntary work and social welfare payments

 Your Intreo Centre or Social Welfare Branch Office or the section paying your social welfare payment will usually decide whether you can keep your social welfare payment and work as a volunteer.

 If you are getting Disability Allowance, Illness Benefit or Invalidity Pension you must get permission to work as a volunteer.
 You must apply to the section that pays your social welfare payment before starting any voluntary work.

 If you are getting Illness Benefit, you apply to the Partial Capacity Benefit section for permission to do voluntary work.

-If you are getting Invalidity Pension you cannot do more than 19.5 hours of voluntary work per week.
+If you are getting Invalidity Pension, you must apply directly to the Invalidity Pension section for permission.
+You cannot do more than 10 hours of voluntary work per week when getting Invalidity Pension.

 To qualify for a carer’s payment you must be providing full-time care.
 If you are getting Carer’s Allowance or Carer’s Benefit, you can do a maximum of 18.5 hours per week of voluntary work.
 Before you start working as a volunteer, you must get permission from the Carer’s Allowance or Carer’s Benefit section in the Department of Social Protection.